bseltz-cohesity/scripts/powershell/destroyClone/README.md

 ## Other Parameters

 * -cloneType: type of clone to destroy ('sql', 'view', 'vm', 'azure_vm', 'oracle', 'oracle_view')
-* -viewName: name of clone view to tear down
+* -viewName: (optional) name of clone view to tear down
-* -vmName: name of clone VM to tear down
+* -vmName: (optional) name of clone VM to tear down
-* -dbName: name of clone DB to tear down
+* -dbName: (optional) one or more names of clone DBs to tear down (comma separated)
+* -dbList: (optional) text file of db names to tear down (one per line)
-* -dbServer: name of dbServer where clone is attached
+* -dbServer: (optional) name of dbServer where clone is attached
-* -instance: name of SQL instance where clone is attached (default is MSSQLSERVER)
+* -instance: (optional) name of SQL instance where clone is attached (default is MSSQLSERVER)
-* -wait: wait for completion before exit
+* -wait: (optional) wait for completion before exit